Kindly sponsored by

 Habitat Mixed subtropical forest between 500 and 2300 m asl (to 1800 m in Brazil, to 2300 m in Argentina and Paraguay) on acidic, laterite soils with up to 1500 mm rain per annum.

 USDA Hardiness Zone 8-9

 Conservation status Critically endangered (CR)

 Araucaria angustifolia resembles a smaller-leaved, less tidy A. araucana when young and is obviously closely related to that species.
-(Dallimore et al. 1966) suggest it is “readily distinguished by its softer and more loosely arranged leaves”.
-The same authors also suggest (as do many others) that it is not hardy in the United Kingdom (Dallimore et al. 1966) but recent experience suggests that it is well worth trying – even in less favoured situations than Cornwall!
+Dallimore & Jackson (1966) suggest it is “readily distinguished by its softer and more loosely arranged leaves”.
+The same authors also suggest (as do many others) that it is not hardy in the United Kingdom but recent experience suggests that it is well worth trying – even in less favoured situations than Cornwall!